-As one of the few areas of control that OPSB has operative authority over, facilities management remains a controversial topic and an example of how power is manifested within OPSB.
-The declining enrollment may lead to financial liability associated with maintaining historic school facilities across the city.
-Making decisions about where schools are sited, when schools move, and which buildings are closed has become even more of an issue.
-After hurricane Katrina, many school buildings under the governance of the RSD were updated or replaced using FEMA funds, but there are still old school buildings in need of repair across the city.
-One charter board member highlights this issue:
+Declining enrollment may also lead to financial liability associated with maintaining historic school facilities across the city and affect decisions about where schools are sited, when schools move, and which buildings are closed.
+After Hurricane Katrina, many school buildings under the governance of the RSD were updated or replaced using FEMA funds, but there are still old school buildings in need of repair across the city.
+One charter board member highlighted this issue: